 Use The Sun To Your Advantage

 Solar-powered landscape lighting is an excellent option if you want to conserve energy and use renewable resources to brighten your landscape.
 If you place them in the right spots, you can accentuate how your landscape design appears at night.
-When you use solar lighting, sun rays throughout the day are converted into electricity at night and saved you money on your overall energy bill.
+When you use solar lighting, sun rays throughout the day are converted into electricity at night and save you money on your overall energy bill.

 Harvest Your Rainwater

 Another method to ensure you have a more sustainable landscape design is to set up a rainwater harvesting station.
-You can do this by investing in a rain barrel that complements your the architecture and aesthetic of your overall landscape design.
+You can do this by investing in a rain barrel that complements the architecture and aesthetic of your overall landscape design.
 You can even disguise the barrel station with stone, plants, and bushes.

-The collected rainwater can be used to water your plants, lawn and more, allowing you to conserve water and save money on your water bill.
+The collected rainwater can be used to water your plants, lawn, and more, allowing you to conserve water and save money on your water bill.

 Embrace The Wildlife

 Enhance biodiversity by incorporating a wildlife garden in your landscape design.
 A wildlife garden is a great opportunity for you to give back to nature.
-It provides food, shelter, and food to the local birds, bees, butteries and other furry little creatures.
+It provides food, shelter, and food to the local birds, bees, butterflies, and other furry little creatures.
 With the proper planning, you can also get free pest control with these wildlife gardens.

 Here are some options for wildlife gardens that you can place in your landscape design: